kleph/dcos-docs/1.10/cli/command-reference/dcos-experimental/index.md

 ---

 # Description
-Manage commands that under development and subject to change.
+Manage commands under development and subject to change.

 # Usage